What You Will Learn

 This course will introduce network administrators and security professionals to the basic concepts of IPv6.
 While it is an introduction to IPv6, it is not an introduction to networking concepts.
 You should understand and be aware of the basic concepts of IPv4, and networking in general.
 It is an ideal refresher if you took SEC503 Intrusion Detection in Depth.
 However, you do not need to know IPv4 in the full detail in which it is presented in SEC503.
 The networking and IPv4 principles taught in SEC401 Security Essentials should prepare you for this course.

-Students are required to bring a laptop running Windows or Linux.
-OS X should work too.
+Students are required to bring a laptop with the following configuration:

 - DVD Drive

 - 8 GB RAM is required

 - Host Operating System: Latest version of Windows 10, macOS 10.15.x or later, or Linux that also can install and run VMware virtualization products described below.

 - It is necessary to fully update your host operating system prior to the class to ensure you have the right drivers and patches installed to utilize the latest USB 3.0 devices.

 - Those who use a Linux host must also be able to access exFAT partitions using the appropriate kernel or FUSE modules.

 - Download and install VMware Workstation or VMware Fusion on your system prior to the start of the class.

 - If you own a licensed copy of VMware, make sure it is at least VMware Workstation Pro 15+, VMware Fusion 11+.

 - If you do not own a licensed copy of VMware, download a free 30-day trial copy from VMware.
 VMware will send you a time-limited serial number if you register for the trial on its website.
 Download and install either VMware Workstation Pro 15.5.x, VMware Player 15.5.x or Fusion 11.5.x or higher versions before class.